RealityBending/RealityBending.github.io/content/post/2021-06-30-logo_meaning/index.md

 ### Pipe

-The pipe refers to painting of the surrealist René Magritte.
+The pipe refers to the most famous painting of the surrealist René Magritte.
 One of the common interpretation suggests that it symbolizes the difference between the authentic thing (a real pipe) and its representation.
 This, we believe, is just one level that differentiates the real from the unreal...

 <figure align="center">
     <img src='pipe.jpg' width="90%" />